Program Site: Trinity College Dublin's Irish School of Ecumenics (ISE) Belfast Campus in Northern Ireland

 - Lessons from the Peace Process in Northern Ireland

-Activities and Other Program Features: The program includes several field trips and conflict resolution workshops in Ireland as well as a field trip to either the International Criminal Court in The Hague, Netherlands or the United Nations in Geneva, Switzerland.
+Activities and Other Program Features: The program includes several field trips and conflict resolution workshops in Ireland.
 Fees for trips are paid for in part by USC.

 Dates: Spring only; early January to early May.